JBLNgithub/stockemoise-backend/README.md

 # stockemoise-backend
-backend of the stockemoise website project
+backend of the stockemoise website project, more information on my [portfolio](https://jblngithub.github.io/portfolio/)

 ## Environments variables